mojerro/grav-plugin-mermaid-diagrams/README.md

 # Usage

-The plug-in is configured to be functional as soon as you finished installation.
+The plug-in is configured to be functional as soon as you finish installation.

 To add a mermaid diagram to your page, simply wrap its textual description within `[mermaid]` and `[/mermaid]` tags, as seen here: